joshbruce/external-project-proposals/php-concepts/interact-with-instance-as-php.md

 # Introduction

-This [concept] seeks to implement a for an instance of custom object to be understood as a boolean value, both positive and negative.
-At present, it appears that PHP will treat any set instance as `true` with no way to return false.
+This [concept] allows an instance of a custom object to define a default boolean value, both `true` and `false`.
+At present, PHP treats any set instance as `true` with no way to return `false`.

 ```php
 class MyBool